szilvia-csernus/book-cycle/README.md

 ## Future Implementations

 - Further functions for staff members: searching/filtering orders, handling returns and refunds.
+- Adding further functionality to stock management, i.e. reports, analytics.
+- Re-structure the database and functions to replace the Session-based shopping bag with a Shopping Bag model in order to have greater control over managing the user's shopping bag items.
 - Implementing an API to calculate postage data and integrate package tracking.
-- Re-creating the project in a Django REST + ReactJS architecture to improve the user experience.
+- Re-creating the project in a Django REST + ReactJS architecture to improve UX.

 ---